Adversarial Risk via Optimal Transport and Optimal Couplings: Discussion

 \section{Discussion}

-In this paper, we have analyzed two notions of {\em adversarial risk} - one resulting from a distribution perturbing adversary ($\widehat{R}^*_\epsilon$) and the other from a data perturbing adversary ($R^*_\epsilon$).
+In this paper, we have analyzed two notions of {\em adversarial risk}: one resulting from a distribution perturbing adversary ($\widehat{R}^*_\epsilon$) and the other from a data perturbing adversary ($R^*_\epsilon$).
 We have introduced the $D_\epsilon$ optimal transport distance between probability distributions.
-Through an application of duality in the optimal transport cost formulation (via Strassen's theorem), we have shown that $D_\epsilon$ completely characterizes the optimal adversarial risk $R^*_\epsilon$ for the case of binary classification under $0-1$ loss function.
-For general loss functions, we give lower bounds on $R^*_\epsilon$ and upper bounds on $\widehat{R}^*_\epsilon$ in terms of the smoothness properties of the loss function.
+Through an application of duality in the optimal transport cost formulation (via Strassen's theorem), we have shown that $D_\epsilon$ completely characterizes the optimal adversarial risk $R^*_\epsilon$ for the case of binary classification under $0$-$1$ loss function.
+For general loss functions, we give lower bounds on $R^*_\epsilon$ and upper bounds on $\widehat{R}^*_\epsilon$ in terms of the Lipschitz and strong convexity parameters of the loss function.

 Our analysis raises several interesting questions: How big is the gap between $\widehat{R}^*_\epsilon$ and $R^*_\epsilon$ for different kinds of loss functions?
 Is it possible to directly lower bound $\widehat{R}^*_\epsilon$ without appealing to its dependence on $R^*_\epsilon$?
 Does there exist an optimal transport distance akin to $D_\epsilon$ that characterizes $\widehat{R}^*_\epsilon$?
 As evidenced by experiments, our bounds for general loss functions are not particularly tight.
 Furthermore, we need fairly strong assumptions such as convexity and Lipschitz property for the loss function to state these bounds.
 It would be interesting to study if these conditions may be relaxed and if tighter bounds could be obtained.